 Figure 1.
 Regression standardized survival and difference in survival.

-Upper panel: The curves represent the estimated survival and 95% CI if the population either had no change or small change in Δserum creatinine or AKI stage 1, respectively.
-For example, if the entire population had small increase in Δserum creatinine, the estimated population survival at 13 years would be 57%.
+Upper panel: The curves represent the estimated survival and 95% CIs had the population had no change or a small change in serum creatinine or AKI stage 1.
+For example, if the entire population had a small increase in serum creatinine, the estimated population survival at 13 years would be 57%.

-Lower left panel: Estimated difference in survival (95% CI) between the no change and small increase in Δserum creatinine groups.
+Lower left panel: Estimated difference in survival (95% CI) between the no-change and small-increase serum creatinine groups.

-Lower right panel: Estimated difference in survival (95% CI) between the no change in Δserum creatinine and AKI stage 1 groups.
+Lower right panel: Estimated difference in survival (95% CI) between the no change in serum creatinine and AKI stage 1 groups.
 CI = confidence interval.

 Figure 2.
 Number of patients and mortality within 30 days.

-Upper panel: Number of patients with different serum Δserum creatinine changes after SAVR in Sweden from 2009 to 2022.
+Upper panel: Number of patients per serum creatinine change category after surgical aortic valve replacement in Sweden from 2009 to 2022.

 Lower panel: Mortality within 30 days (%) based on continuous serum creatinine changes.